Copyright © 2016 Ashok P. Nadkarni. All rights reserved.

 .

-two forms - a range which includes all indices between a lower and an upper
+Many commands also allow multiple indices to be specified.
+These may take one of two forms — a range which includes all indices between a lower and an upper bound (inclusive), and an index list which may be one of the following:

-column of type int
+a column of type

 Note that keyword end